 COMMUNITY BIKE TRAIL

 This bike route through the quiet neighborhoods of Oregon is marked with easy to follow signage.
 The loop visits most city parks and provides great access to shopping and points of interest.
-The Community Bike Trail is an easy casual ride for individuals and families looked for a bit of relaxation on any day of the week.
-Download a map/brochure to plan your ride!
+The Community Bike Trail is an easy casual ride for individuals and families looking for a bit of relaxation on any day of the week.
+Download the map/brochure to plan your ride!

 BIKE OGLE BIKE ROUTES